-June 30, 2022
+September 30, 2023

-Applications will be accepted through April 7, 2022, and continually reviewed and approved as long as funds are available.
-The Service expects to award an estimated \$4,859,191, contingent upon the availability of fiscal year 2022 appropriations.
+Applications will be accepted through May 24, 2023, and continually reviewed and approved as long as funds are available.
+The Service expects to award an estimated \$2,492,667 through this opportunity.

-Funding for the Traditional Conservation Grants Program is allocated by formula to Service Legacy Regions based on the number of listed species covered by Section 6 cooperative agreements with the States within that Legacy Region.
+Funding for the Traditional Conservation Grants Program is allocated by formula to Service Regions based on the number of listed species covered by Section 6 cooperative agreements with States within that Region.

-Legacy Service Region 8 / DOI Region 10: California, Nevada
+Service Region 8: California and Nevada